 Righting Wrongful Convictions of Youth: What You Can Do (Terry Keleher, ColorLines, 10-4-09) Each year in the US, millions of young people interact with juvenile and criminal courts where they often face unfair treatment and racial discrimination.

-Articles about wrongful convictions (ColorLines) See
+Articles about wrongful convictions (ColorLines)

 Books about wrongful conviction and related issues

-*DISCLOSURE: Buy anything from Amazon after clicking on a link here and I get a small referral fee for your purchases, with no additional cost to you.
+*DISCLOSURE: Buy anything from Amazon after clicking on a link here and I get a minuscule referral fee for your purchases, with no additional cost to you.
 Even better, encourage your library to buy these books from the publisher, and check them out of the library.

 Actual Innocence: When Justice Goes Wrong and How to Make it Right by Barry Scheck, Peter Neufeld, and Jim Dwyer (2000)